-You need to get your business noticed, but should you invest time into social media or pay a web designer to create a website?
+You need to get your business noticed, but should you invest time in social media or pay a web designer to create a website?
 There are pros and cons to each.

 So, which is better for you?
 Facebook, Pinterest, LinkedIn, Instagram or a website are all used by businesses.
 Social media is free and unless you’ve been hiding under a rock, you’re probably already familiar with it.
 The number of global social media users will reach almost 3.43 billion in 2023 (Statista, 2020).